Sterling Price Reynolds

 Today, Pemiscot County continues to be largely rural and heavily reliant on agriculture.
 While cotton farming remains significant, there has been diversification into other crops, such as soybeans and corn.
 The county also faces economic challenges and a declining population, prompting efforts to attract new industries and improve infrastructure.
 Despite these challenges, Pemiscot County maintains a strong sense of community, with a rich history tied to its agricultural roots.

-This timeline provides a condensed summary of the historical journey of Pemiscot County, Missouri.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Pemiscot County, Missouri.

 • 1812 - Pemiscot County is established as a county in the Missouri Territory.